Harvey Carignan

 Harvey Louis Carignan (May 18, 1927 – March 6, 2023) was an American serial killer who was sentenced to life in prison for the murders of two women in the early 1970s.
-He had been previously convicted of a 1949 rape and murder he committed while stationed in the U.S. Army, in Anchorage, Alaska.
-He was imprisoned at the Minnesota Correctional Facility – Faribault until his death in 2023.
+He had been previously convicted of a 1949 rape and murder he committed while stationed in the U.S. Army in Anchorage, Alaska.
+He was imprisoned at the Minnesota Correctional Facility – Oak Park Heights, Stillwater, MN, until his death in 2023.

-Personal life
+Biography

-Carignan was born to an unmarried, 20-year-old mother in North Dakota on May 18, 1927.
-At the age of 10, Carignan returned to live with his mother after spending time with his aunt and uncle in North Dakota, and Minnesota.
-He had a bedwetting issue as a child and was diagnosed as having childhood chorea and enuresis in a Mandan, North Dakota reform school.
-Because female faculty had sexually abused him while he was a student, Carignan encountered a great deal of academic difficulty.
+Carignan was born to an unmarried 20-year-old mother in North Dakota on May 18, 1927.
+At the age of 10, Carignan returned to live with his mother after spending time with his aunt and uncle in North Dakota and Minnesota.
+He had a bedwetting issue as a child and was diagnosed as having childhood chorea and enuresis in a Mandan, North Dakota, reform school.
+Carignan encountered a great deal of academic difficulty.
 At the age of 18, he graduated from the reform school and enlisted in the U.S. Army.
+He was stationed in Anchorage, Alaska.